codr7/gfoo/README.md

 ```

 ### booleans
-All values have Bool representations; non-zero Ints are true; empty Strings and Slices false etc.
+All values have Bool representations; non-zero Ints are true, empty Strings and Slices false etc.

 ```
   42 bool